KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: The Fiducial Model

 With the optimized process parameters in hand, we can use Equation~\ref{eq:xh} to calculate predicted abundances for the fiducial model---the abundances our stellar population would have if the model assumptions are correct and only one prompt and one delayed process contribute.
 To simulate observational noise, we add an error drawn from a Gaussian distribution with $\sigma$ equal to the reported error on each abundance for each star.
 In Figure~\ref{fig:all_param1} and~\ref{fig:all_param2} we plot the predicted abundances plus estimated noise in the second columns.
 These distributions can be compared to the observed abundance distribution in the first columns.

 Overall, the fiducial model successfully reproduces the observed abundance distributions.
 It is capable of capturing metalicity dependences and bimodality.
 The predicted abundances plus estimated noise are not, however, able to reproduce the observed abundance scatter.
 This is especially noticeable for O, C+N, Na, Al, K, Co, and Ce.
 For these elements the scatter in the observed abundance distribution is larger than in the predicted distribution, suggesting that the APOGEE observational scatter is underestimated, that there are $\teff$ or $\logg$ dependent abundance trends (e.g., \citealp{griffith2021a}, W22), or that the $K=2$ model is insufficient--a likely case for elements produced by AGB stars, such as C+N and Ce.
+The model performs similarly well when the population is downsampled to 5000, 1000, and 500 stars, though the number of nodes has to be decreased from 11 to 7.